SCullman/BC-Expand/readme.md

     keys { key(PK; "No."){}}
 }
 ```
-For each contact a list of their relationships (e.g. "Child" or "Partner of") to other contacts can now be stored.
-Therefore the table contains the two fields `Contact No` and `Relation to Contact No.` which handle the table relations to the built in table `Contact` (5050).
+For each contact, a list of their relationships (e.g. "Child" or "Partner of") to other contacts can now be stored.
+Therefore the table contains the two fields `Contact No` and `Relation to Contact No.` which handle the table relations to the built-in table `Contact` (5050).

 ### A Page for Editing